Mohsine Loukili

-Mohsine Loukili (Arabic: محسن الوكيلي), a Moroccan novelist, born in 1978.
-He published more than 5 books and won several awards including Ghassan Kanfani Award for Narration in 2016.
+Mohsine Loukili (Arabic: محسن الوكيلي, born 17 January 1978) is a Moroccan novelist.
+He published more than 5 books and won several awards including Ghassan Kanafani Award for Narration in 2016.

 Education and career

 Mohsin Loukili was born in Taza, Morocco, on 17 January 1978.
 He holds a BA in History and Civilization.
 He worked as a teacher and then became the manager for a documentation and information center.
 Loukili started his literary career with writing short stories and publishing them in several Arab magazine such as the Emirati magazine "Al-Rafid", "Al-Rai", and "Al-Nahar".
 He published his first collection of short stories "Dawn of Wrath" in 2009, then his first novel "Aab Winds" in 2013, published by the Sharjah Department of Culture, which won the Sharjah Award for Arab Creativity at its 16th session in the same year.
 Loukili published four collections of short story, three novels, and one play.
 He has also won several awards, including the Sharjah Award for Arab Creativity for his novel "Aab Winds" in 2013, and the Naji Al Numan Award for Literary Creativit for his short collection "Hayy Al-Abeereen in 2011.
 In 2017, his story “Rayah Al-Shirky" was nominated in the long list of the Sheikh Zayed Book Award.